yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 and if the audience value is not present or not associated with the recipient, it MUST reject the JWT.

-## Do Not Trust Received Claims
+## Do Not Trust Received Claims {#do-not-trust-claims}

 The "kid" (key ID) header is used by the relying application to perform key lookup.
 Applications should ensure that this does not create SQL or LDAP injection vulnerabilities, by validating and/or sanitizing the received value.

-Similarly, blindly following a "jku" (JWK set URL) header, which may contain an arbitrary URL, could result in server-side request forgery (SSRF) attacks.
+Similarly, blindly following a "jku" (JWK set URL) or "x5u" (X.509 URL) header, which may contain an arbitrary URL, could result in server-side request forgery (SSRF) attacks.
 Applications should protect against such attacks, e.g., by matching the URL to a whitelist of allowed locations, and ensuring no cookies are sent in the GET request.